cicwi/acquisition-geometry-specification/README.md

     - `tomosynthesis`
     - `trajectory`

-- Finally the problem dimension is given as:
+- The problem dimension is given as:

     ```toml
     dimension = 3
+    ```

+- The pattern for the projection file names is given, e.g.:

+    ```toml
+    projection-file-pattern = "projection-*.tiff"
     ```

 In what follows, we will refer to the dimension as `D`.
 The complete header looks like e.g.: